SoarGroup/VisualSoar/readme.md

 To compile VisualSoar, you must put a copy of the latest version of sml.lib (from the SoarSuite) into the lib directory.

 The project is defined and managed via [Gradle](https://gradle.org/).
-Eclipse and IntelliJ can both use this project type.
+To open in IntelliJ, simply open the project root folder, and IntelliJ will ask if you'd like to import the gradle project that it found.
+Select "yes" and you'll be able to run and debug files normally, as well as run the Gradle targets from IntelliJ.
+Eclipse understands Gradle projects, as well.

 ### Building the jar for release with Soar